ktorio/ktor-documentation/topics/responses.md

 ### Object {id="object"}
-To enable serialization of data objects in Ktor, you need to install the [ContentNegotiation](serialization.md) feature and register a required converter (for example, JSON).
+To enable serialization of data objects in Ktor, you need to install the [ContentNegotiation](serialization.md) plugin and register a required converter (for example, JSON).
 Then, you can use the [call.respond](https://api.ktor.io/%ktor_version%/io.ktor.response/respond.html) function to pass a data object in a response:

 ```kotlin
 post("/customer") {